SirSkullPoleIII/Arduino-Lovers/README.md

 This bit is very easy I used noIP as my DDNS provider which is as simple as making an account and using your free hostname to, well create a host name just use whichever DDNS provider you would prefer and follow their instructions.
 You will then use

 `yoururl.ddns.net:port` to get to the server from external networks and `serverprivateip:port` from the home network.

 ### Final steps:
-You now just need to connect the other LCD to the external arduino and change the address in `External_Arduino_Client.ino` file to the same as the address in the home server.
+You now just need to connect the other LCD to the external arduino and run the `setup.exe` again.
+Then upload the `External_Arduino_Client.ino` file to it.

-Set `//const char* hostName = "Your hostName eg. arduino-lovers.ddns.net";` to your host name

-and set

-`//const int hostPort = The port you forwarded eg. 8080;` to the port you forwarded dont forget to uncomment the lines. now uncomment that code and you should be able to send messages from your phone or computer to the devices.

 ### Speaker:
 If you want to connect the speaker just connect power and ground and connect the signal wire to digital pin 9 on the arduino and it should work no problem.